Fear may be a liar, but hope can be a monster.

-Saylor spent two years recovering after she single-handedly saved the world from a devastating solar flare...and it killed her.
-Now her father's Alliance Military Guard must track down pirated tech, missing ships, and a rogue member of the board.
-And Alliance needs her help.
+Saylor single-handedly saved the world from a devastating solar flare...and it nearly killed her.
+Now her father's Alliance Military Guard must track down pirated tech, missing ships, and a rogue billionaire, and they’ve requested a reluctant Saylor’s help.

-Tucker spent a year training the rookie recruits with Alliance.
+Tucker spent a year training the rookie Guardsmen.
 They call themselves Dragons.
-He calls them hot-headed.
-Dispatched across the ocean on a mission to go unearth Alliance's bootlegged tech, he rallies Saylor to overcome her fears and return to the field by his side.
+He calls them defiant.
+Dispatched across the ocean on a mission to retrieve AMG's bootlegged tech, he rallies Saylor to overcome her fears and return to the field by his side.

-Determined to change their destinies, the two wrangle missing ghosts, brunt force betrayal, and the swagger of power--utilizing awesome tech, of course, inundated with sizzling romance along the way.
+Working together wielding unprecedented tech and determined to defy their destinies, the two wrangle missing ghosts, brunt force betrayal, and the swagger of power.
+What lies beneath the earth just might save it.

 EARTHSHINE is the final book following the McConnell clan and Alliance Military Guard, a standalone for the seeker of YA Sci Fi Action Adventures.